Portrait of Ferdinand I, Duke of Parma: Description

 Ferdinand wears an elegant official suit, with white stockings, knee-length trousers and a red velvet tailcoat adorned with his prestigious honors, such as the Order of the Golden Fleece, the Order of the Holy Spirit, the Order of the Immaculate Conception and the Order of San Gennaro.
-He also wears an elegant waistcoat in silver embroidered with floral motifs, where the cross of the Constantinian Order of St. George is pinned, of exquisite and elegant workmanship, particularly remarkable for the refined rendering of the fabrics.
+He also wears an elegant waistcoat in silver embroidered with floral motifs, notable for the refined rendering of the fabrics, where the cross of the Constantinian Order of St. George is pinned.
 Behind him are visible a huge column and a green curtain.